qble2/cook-book-spring-app/README.md

 ## Features:
 This API allows a user to:
-- Sign up.
+- Sign up
-- Sign in.
+- Sign in
-- Browse recipes.
+- Browse recipes
-- Filter recipes.
+- Filter recipes
-- Create recipes.
+- Create recipes
-- Update recipes.
+- Update recipes
-- Rate recipes.
+- Rate recipes

 ## Built with:
 - Java 17